btqdesign/intellego/wp-content/plugins/threewp-broadcast/readme.txt

 * <a href="https://broadcast.plainviewplugins.com/addon/activity-monitor/">Activity Monitor</a> adds a Broadcast hook to the <a href="http://wordpress.org/plugins/plainview-activity-monitor/">Plainview Activity Monitor</a>, at the same time disabling post related hooks during broadcasting to prevent unnecessary logging.
 * <a href="https://broadcast.plainviewplugins.com/addon/advanced-custom-fields/">Advanced Custom Fields</a> adds support for correctly broadcasting various field types using Elliot Condon’s <a href="http://www.advancedcustomfields.com/">Advanced Custom Fields plugin</a>.
 * <a href="https://broadcast.plainviewplugins.com/addon/all-in-one-calendar/">All In One Calendar</a> adds support for <a href="http://www.wordpress.org/plugins/all-in-one-event-calendar/">Timely’s All In One Calendar</a> plugin.
+* <a href="https://broadcast.plainviewplugins.com/addon/aqua-page-builder/">Aqua Page Builder</a> adds support for the <a href="https://wordpress.org/plugins/aqua-page-builder/">Aqua Page Builder plugin</a>.
 * <a href="https://broadcast.plainviewplugins.com/addon/bbpress/">bbPress</a> adds support for <a href="https://wordpress.org/plugins/bbpress/">BBPress</a> forums, topics and replies.
+* <a href="https://broadcast.plainviewplugins.com/addon/beaver-builder/">Beaver Builder</a> adds support for the <a href="https://www.wpbeaverbuilder.com/">Beaver Builder page builder plugin</a>.
 * <a href="https://broadcast.plainviewplugins.com/addon/calendarize-it/">Calendarize It</a> adds support for <a href="http://codecanyon.net/item/calendarize-it-for-wordpress/2568439">Calendarize It!</a> events.
 * <a href="https://broadcast.plainviewplugins.com/addon/contact-form-7/">Contact Form 7</a> adds support for <a href="https://wordpress.org/plugins/contact-form-7/">Takayuki Miyoshi's Contact Form 7</a> plugin.
+* <a href="https://broadcast.plainviewplugins.com/addon/divi-builder/">Divi Builder</a> adds support for <a href="https://www.elegantthemes.com/plugins/divi-builder/">Divi Builder</a> and themes using it.
 * <a href="https://broadcast.plainviewplugins.com/addon/download-monitor/">Download Monitor</a> adds support for downloads and shortcodes from <a href="https://wordpress.org/plugins/download-monitor/">Never5's Download Monitor</a> plugin.
 * <a href="https://broadcast.plainviewplugins.com/addon/eventon/">EventOn</a> adds support for Ashan Jay's <a href="http://www.myeventon.com/">EventON</a> plugin with tickets.
 * <a href="https://broadcast.plainviewplugins.com/addon/event-organiser/">Event Organiser</a> adds support for Stephen Harris’ <a href="http://wordpress.org/plugins/event-organiser/">Event Organiser plugin</a>, with events and venues.